RockefellerArchiveCenter/loan-policy/README.md

 # Loan Policies and Procedures and Outgoing Loan Agreement

-The Rockefeller Archive Center's policy and agreement form for the loan of materials to nonprofit museums, institutions, and galleries for temporary exhibits and installations of educational significance.
+The Rockefeller Archive Center's policy and agreement specifications for the loan of materials to nonprofit museums, institutions, and galleries for temporary exhibits and installations of educational significance.

 ## Accessing the documents